skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``step`` is the interval between successive mask bytes (defaults to the value of ``step`` for the UDG)

-If an image with the given filename doesn't already exist, it will be created.
+Note that if any of the parameters in the mask specification is expressed using arithmetic operations or skool macros, then the entire specification must be enclosed in parentheses.

+If an image with the given filename (``fname``) doesn't already exist, it will be created.
 If ``fname`` starts with a '/', the filename is taken to be relative to the root of the HTML disassembly; otherwise the filename is taken to be relative to the directory defined by the ``UDGImagePath`` parameter in the :ref:`paths` section of the `ref` file.

 For example::